Embassy of India

 8. India joined the Agreement on the Establishment of an International Transport and Transit Corridor (Ashgabat Agreement) in February 2018.
 The Agreement envisages establishment of an international transport and transit corridor between Iran, Oman, Turkmenistan and Uzbekistan.
 Turkmenistan has supported the usage of Chabahar Port (Iran) for trade with India and also expressed its interest to join the International North-South Transport Corridor (INSTC).

 9. An “India-Turkmenistan Information Technology Centre”, set up in at the Magtymguly State University in Ashgabat with the assistance of the Government of India was inaugurated in 2011, by the then Minister of State for Communications & Information Technology Shri Sachin Pilot.
-In 2002, an ' India- Turkmenistan Industrial Training Centre' was established at the Institute of Architecture & Construction in Ashgabat.
+In 2002, an India- Turkmenistan Industrial Training Centre was established at the Institute of Architecture & Construction in Ashgabat.
 The project was executed by Hindustan Machine Tools (International) Ltd., Bengaluru and the centre was since upgraded with the supply of new machinery from India in August 2017.

 11. Indian culture, dance, music, Yoga, Ayurveda and Bollywood films are quite popular in Turkmenistan.
 Bollywood movies are routinely shown on the Turkmen TV.
 A local yoga teacher sponsored by ICCR, has been conducting Yoga classes at the “Yoga and Traditional Medicine Centre” in Ashgabat.
 International Day of Yoga is celebrated in Turkmenistan every year since 2015.
 Further, Hindi language is taught at the Azadi Institute of World Languages in Ashgabat.
 A statue of Gurudev Rabindranath Tagore was installed at “Magtymguly Cultural Complex” in Ashgabat in May 2024.
 Representatives of State Committee of Turkmenistan for TV/Radio Broadcasting & Cinematography visited India in April 2024 for filming a documentary on the 18th century Turkmen poet Magtymguly Pyragy.
 A 7-member Kathak dance troupe from ICCR visited Turkmenistan in January 2024.
 An 11-member Turkmen dance group “Nazli” participated in the 9th India International Dance & Music Festival held in New Delhi in October 2023.
 Indian Bihu folk-dance troupe ‘Gandarbha Kala Kendra’ from Assam participated in the International Folk-Dance Festival ‘Awaza – 2023’ in June 2023.
 An 8-member Bharatnatyam troupe from ICCR visited Turkmenistan in January 2023 and performed in Ashgabat and Mary.
 An ICCR sponsored Folk Dance Group led by Shri Sukhvinder Singh visited Turkmenistan from 2 -8 June 2025 for cultural performances during International Dance and Folklore festival in Awaza tourist zone and Ashgabat.
+Celebrations of the 165th birth anniversary of Rabindranath Tagore took place at the Statue of Tagore in Magtymguly Cultural Complex in Ashgabat on 7 May 2026, with the participation of Deputy Minister of Culture of Turkmenistan Mr. Gurbanmyrat Myradaliyev.

 Annexure